David Alcock

 I can design and deliver leadership development programmes to your specific needs.
 Working with you as sponsor and the programme’s attendees through a diagnostic phase to identify the key development areas, before designing the programme delivery.

-A second example is a recent business partner team development programme:
+An example is a business partner team development programme:

 A global team of 16 individuals with similar roles and seniority who wanted to connect more as a team, share common challenges, solutions and experience and generally get to know each other better.